 Mandatory registration with International SOS (ISOS)

 Anyone traveling on University business or programs must be enrolled in the International SOS system.
 The International Office has automated registration for students who register in the Study Abroad Portal or in the International Travel Registry, and for faculty and staff who purchase travel through a UT-contracted travel agency.
 All other UT travelers are required to complete travel registration with International SOS.
 Failure to register travel with International SOS may result in program suspension or the IOC decision to withdraw approval.

 Some countries on the Restricted Regions List are not covered by UT’s International SOS policy.
 All students, faculty, or staff requesting permission to travel to these countries must contact Global Risk and Safety to ensure that adequate emergency assistance coverage is available.

 Penalties for violations of the travel policy

 The University will not support travel that takes place without adhering to the requirements of the Travel Policy.
 To receive credit for coursework taken or research conducted in a Restricted Region, UT students must obtain IOC approval prior to travel.
 Violators may be denied credit or face non-academic sanctions.

-- All students (undergraduate and graduate) who violate the travel policy will be referred to the Dean of Students/Student Judicial Services for disciplinary action.
+- All students (undergraduate and graduate) who violate the travel policy will be referred to the Dean of Students/Student Conduct and Academic Integrity for disciplinary action.
 Departments/Deans will also be notified.
 Any reimbursement from the University for unapproved travel is strictly prohibited.